 Automated Financial Research

-A knowledge-intensive agent pipeline that continuously ingests real-time market news, SEC filings, and proprietary datasets to autonomously draft and update institutional investment research reports.
+A knowledge-intensive agent pipeline that continuously ingests market news, regulatory filings, and proprietary datasets to autonomously draft and update investment research notes.

 The problem